oliverPope/IntroBlogOliPope/README.txt

 Welcome to my interactive blog :D

-Once you've downloaded the .class files navigate to the directory and run:
+Once you've downloaded the files navigate to the directory and do:

+	make
+Then
 	java App

 Work your way through the program to find out some more stuff about me :)